 Private & secure

 - The main benefit of private proxies is that, well, they are, in fact, private.
 If you buy these proxies, no one else will have access to them.

 - Usually, private proxy providers offer IP addresses from various locations enabling you to browse the web, let’s say, by using a Germany proxy while sitting in the USA.

 - Private proxies won’t negatively affect your browsing speed.
 They are assigned to one user, so there’s a little chance of the bandwidth overload.

 The main downside is that private proxies are usually more expensive.
-However, they come with many benefits, and, if that’s something that you’re interested in, we definitely recommend you choose this type of proxy.
+However, they come with many benefits.
+If you’re interested, we suggest you read our dedicated IP vs shared IP article to understand the main differences between shared and private proxy types.